chalmers-revere/opendlv/README.md

 namespace opendlv {
 namespace system {

-// Use forward declaration whenever possible. class ExampleClassC;
+// Use forward declaration whenever possible to speed up the compilation of a translation unit (cf. J. Lakos). class ExampleClassC;

 /**